langmello History, Family Crest & Coats of Arms

 The Longfellow variant may have been a nickname, but this variant was almost always found in Yorkshire.
 Indeed, the American poet Henry Wadsworth Longfellow's family claims descent from the Yorkshire branch.
 Early Yorkshire rolls revealed Peter Langfellay during the Corpus Christi Guild and Elizabeth Longfellow during the Deposition from York Castle.
 Margery Langfellow was listed in the Corpus Christi Guild in 1491.

-Important Dates for the langmello family
+Early History of the langmello family

 This web page shows only a small excerpt of our langmello research.
 Another 80 words (6 lines of text) covering the years 1807, 1882, 1689, 1797 and 1797 are included under the topic Early langmello History in all our PDF Extended History products and printed products wherever possible.